 Another time-tested natural way is to mix 1 pinch hing(asafoetida) overnight with 100 ml water and 5 ml Dettol or any antiseptic liquid.
-Shake and mix very well before applying
+Shake and mix very well before applying.

-Dish soap even diluted with water suffocates the ants and ruptures their cells, causing them to dehydrate and die.
+Dish soap, even diluted with water, suffocates the ants and ruptures their cells, causing them to dehydrate and die.
 Mix well and spread the solution to the areas where you see the ants entering.

-“The presence of ants can mean there are mealy bugs.
-To manage that the ants issue will also be resolved.
+“The presence of ants can mean there are mealybugs.
+To manage that, the ants issue will also be resolved.
 Neem oil spray, I find, usually works best as a preventive.

-A spray of green chilli-garlic and ginger, diluted with water works quite effectively.
+A spray of green chilli-garlic and ginger, diluted with water, works quite effectively.

-If you use turmeric, just sprinkle some in the soil and around the pot to deter the ants Says Smitha Suri.
+If you use turmeric, just sprinkle some in the soil and around the pot to deter the ants, says Smitha Suri.

 1. Why do I see ants on plants in my garden?